-Fishing as a school holidays activity in London or Hertfordshire
+Fishing as a school holidays activity in Hertfordshire or London

 Fishing is an excellent school holidays activity, at any time of year.
 Youngsters seem to take to it straight away, perhaps because it is exciting and unpredictable and involves contact with nature.
 There is an element of mystery; who knows what is under the water?
 Fishing is a way of finding out.